Work Based Research Projects

 How will I Develop my Research Skills and Ideas?

-The Research Methods Distance Learning Module is compulsory for any student wishing to complete an MSc, MRes or Professional Doctorate.
-This module runs three times a year and is essential for anyone undertaking a work-based research project.
-It can be taken any time before you start your research but is usually taken as the last taught module.
-Most students will already have an idea of the research that they would like to carry out before commencing this module.
+We have a dedicated Research Methods Distance Learning Module that is compulsory for any student wishing to complete an MSc, MRes, or Professional Doctorate.
+The module will help to prepare you for the project by taking you through the process of arriving at a suitable research question, designing data collection methods, analysing your results, and writing the final report.
+This module runs three times a year and is essential for anyone undertaking a research project.
+It can be taken any time before you start your research but is usually taken as your final taught module.
+You should aim to identify a topic/broad question that is of interest to you before commencing this module.

-If you are not employed in a relevant sector, you may want to complete a desk-based dissertation or to carry out research in one of the partner Universities.
-Both Aberystwyth and Swansea Universities can host a limited number of students carrying out relevant research projects. it’s worth having a look at the topics which IBERS can support internally.
-These topics are aimed at MRes but if you are struggling for an MSc research idea, it may be worth having a look.
+If you are not employed in a relevant sector, you still have plenty of options.
+It’s a great opportunity to investigate a question within a topic that is of personal interest, but you can also choose a topic from those advertised by academics at the university.
+Both Aberystwyth and Swansea Universities can host a limited number of students carrying out relevant research projects.
+These topics are aimed at MRes, but if you are struggling for an MSc research idea, it may still be worth having a look.
+You could also consider a desk-based dissertation or systematic review.
 Contact the BioInnovation Wales team for more information.

 How much work is a Dissertation?